Looking for good bedtime stories for kids? I’m a huge advocate of reading bedtime stories to kids.

 Can You Yawn Like a Fawn! by Monica Sweeney with Lauren Yelvington, illustrated by Laura Watkins

-This gorgeous sleepy time story book prompts your child to do the same — sharing the nighttime rituals of baby animals and asking if the reader can yawn like them.
+Help your child to get sleepy by sharing the nighttime rituals of baby animals and asking if they can yawn, too.
 It’s so perfect for bedtime, I’m already sleepy myself.
-Yawn along with this highly recommended bedtime story.

 Arlo The Lion Who Couldn’t Sleep by Catherine Rayner

 If you’re going to read bedtime stories for kids and your child isn’t sleepy, pick this one up first!
 You’ll learn visualization exercises that Owl shares with his grumpy lion friend at bedtime.

 Sloth Wasn’t Sleepy by Kate Messner, illustrated by Valentina Toro